cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 TBD_2 (requested assignment 396):

-: A COSE header parameter named `vdp` with a value type of map where the map contains verifiable data structure proofs (VDP) as specified in this this document.
+: A COSE header parameter named `vdp` with a value type of map where the map contains verifiable data structure proofs (VDP) as specified in this document.
 Correspondingly, this document introduces a new verifiable data structure proof registry that registers the integers that are used as labels in the map of this COSE header parameter.

 The other codepoints in this document are assigned from the registries established in this draft, they are therefore not marked TBD.